Are "personal reasons" ever really the whole reason?

 Be open to their feedback and consider whether a change in role or responsibilities would do the trick.
 And if you're worried about a pay raise, don't be.
 According to a survey from executive search firm Korn Ferry, 63% of employees would rather get a promotion than a raise.

-For now, focus on coming up with a creative, collaborative way to keep your best talent and commit to working the math out later.
+For now, focus on coming up with a creative, collaborative way to work on in-person or virtual team building and commit to working the math out later.

 Employees Quit When They Don’t See a Way Forward